Aatmaj-Zephyr/ANN4j/README.md

   	myTrainer.forwardPropagatewithExclusionInputLayerOnKSamples(2);
   ```

-#### File rendering

-ANN4j provides functionality to extend the InputFileReader to add file handling for various types of datasets apart from mnist type files.

 #### Observable methods

 In ANN4j, every neuron is an object of its own.
 Every Neuron can be observed by the NeuronObserver class when the values are updated.
 NeuronObserver class can be extended as per the requirement of the parameters to be observed.
 Neurons objects can also be obtined and observed independantly.